rickywrq/Progressive-Neural-Compression/README.md

 # Progressive-Neural-Compression

-### [Feb, 2024] We are actively working on this repo.
+### [Feb 27, 2024] We are actively updating this repo (mainly for the testbed).
 If you have any questions, please contact the first author.
 The network and the checkpoints are in the `demo_simulation` folder.
 To train PNC from scratch, please go to `training`.

 ## Introduction